petr-kalinin/progtexts2/python_basics_en/0_quick_start.rst

 First, make sure that in the lower right corner, on the panel entitled Python Shell, a text similar to the one shown in the figure appeared; in particular, the Python version that you installed should be indicated there.
 Make sure it's version 3 (in the picture it's version 3.5.2).
-If this is not, then try using the "Edit — Configure Python" menu to specify the path to Python manually (see the picture below) — in "Python Executable" field, you need to type something like ``C:\Python3\python.exe`` if you have installed Python in the directory ``C:\Python3``.
+If this is not, then try using the ``Edit — Configure Python`` menu option to specify the path to Python manually (see the picture below) — in "Python Executable" field, you need to type something like ``C:\Python3\python.exe`` if you have installed Python in the directory ``C:\Python3``.
 Perhaps you also should add ``C:\Python3`` to the ``Python Path`` list.
 You may have to explore it to find